pcellix/vim/README.md

 VIM
 =========

 A brief description of the role goes here.
-Setups vim and .vimrc Download the following plugins:
+Setups vim and .vimrc

+Downloads the following plugins:
   - NERDTree